RealLumala/Instant-Wallet/README.md

-An implementation of a Multiple-Signature Token wallet
+An implementation of an Instant Token wallet